machix/CapstoneProject/FinalTechnicalReport.md

 ## Design, Development and Test

+The development of this project was performed using 1 week sprints.
+Each sprint we planned feature(s) that were to be completed by the end of each sprint.
+Each of these features should be a testable unit of code.

 ### Design

 The design of this microservice can be seen in the diagram below.
 This microservice is designed to be part of a larger system of microservices, in which each is decoupled from the other and has its own functionality.

+Golang was chosen as the development language for this microservice for a variety of reasons:

+* Point in polygon lookups require CPU-intensive algorithms.
+Golang is a systems language that is designed to be fast and efficient.
+* Low latency and high throughput.
+The service needs to be able to handle thousands of request, with reach request taking less than 100 milliseconds.
+* Concurrent Design.
+This service must constantly refresh in-memory geofences in the background.
+Background refreshing can tie up the CPU and slow query response time.
+Goroutines can be executed on multiple cores and allow the service to run background queries in parallel with foreground queries.

 ### Development